Top

 If an insurer claims the policy lapsed before death:

-• Obtain copies of all lapse and billing notices
+• Obtain copies of all lapse, billing, and grace period notices

-• Avoid accepting the denial at face value
+• Avoid accepting the denial without further review

-Early review often exposes problems with the lapse claim.
+Early review often reveals problems with the insurer’s lapse claim.

 Related Guidance